History of Cole Anthony in Timeline

 On January 20, 2021, Cole Anthony scored 13 points, including a game-winning, buzzer-beating three-pointer in a 97-96 win against the Minnesota Timberwolves.

-On May 1, 2021, Cole Anthony posted a career-high 26 points and made a game-winning three-pointer with 0.1 seconds remaining to defeat the Memphis Grizzlies.
+On May 1, 2021, Cole Anthony posted a then career-high 26 points, along with a game-winning three-pointer with 0.1 seconds remaining, to defeat the Memphis Grizzlies.

-On May 16, 2021, Cole Anthony became the first Magic rookie to score 30-plus points since Victor Oladipo in 2014, tallying 30 points against the New York Knicks.
+On May 16, 2021, Cole Anthony became the first Magic rookie to score 30-plus points since Victor Oladipo in 2014 against the New York Knicks.

 October 26, 2022: Sidelined with Injury